Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Double TFM

-\end{theorem} For the proof cf. Appendix \ref{app:doubleMBBN}. \paragraph{Censorship resistant} The Double TFM is censorship resistant because the allocation rules of all the types of the includers and the block producer ignore bribes.
+their transaction will be included in both an inclusion list and the block. \end{proof} Finally, the Double TFM is \textit{censorship resistant} because the allocation rules of all the types of the includers and the block producer ignore bribes.
+We discuss several variations of the above theorems.